SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 1. PKU
-	a.
+	1.
 	m: pp, d: PP
 	pP -> P

-	In any combination, their would not be two mutant PKU
+	In any combination, their would not be two mutant PAH alleles.
+Thus, the child would have a 0% chance of having the disorder.